arangodb/docs/3.8/aql/execution-and-performance-query-profiler.md

 Without any indexes this query should have to perform the following operations:

-1. Perfom a full collection scan via a _EnumerateCollectionNode_ and outputing a row containg the document in `doc`.
+1. Perform a full collection scan via a _EnumerateCollectionNode_ and outputting a row containing the document in `doc`.
 2. Compute the expression `LET #1 = FLOOR(u.age / 10) * 10` for all inputs via
    a _CalculationNode_
 3. Perform the aggregations via the _CollectNode_